dmitryn/dmitryn/README.md

 I'm software engineer based in Germany and I build mobile apps using React Native.

-Also, a Clojure language fanboy.
+Also, a member of [Rich Hickey fan club](https://github.com/tallesl/Rich-Hickey-fanclub) 🙂

 <!--
 **dmitryn/dmitryn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.